fusion809/fusion809.github.io-old3/_drafts/2017-GAMES/01-introduction.md

 * Sabayon Linux, while it is based on Gentoo Linux it uses its own repositories (containing both packages in the Gentoo Portage tree and in a couple of its own repositories) and binary package manager (Entropy), hence making it sufficiently independent to deserve a mention.
 * Ubuntu

 distributions based on these nine distributions usually have repositories containing at least many of the same packages, hence are not mentioned as there are just too many of them to mention them all.
 If you are wondering why I am not mentioning Slackware Linux it is because Slackware's official repositories do not have a package for any game listed in this review.
+The unofficial Slackware repository, [SlackOnly](https://slackonly.com/), does have a package for the majority of games mentioned in this review.

 <h3 style="margin-right: 0px;">Development stage</h3>
 In the infobox of each game I mention the development stage of the game.
 Post-release development means that the first stable release (version 1.0) of the game has been released and the game is still under active development, or at least maintenance.